armory/docs/content/en/scale-agent/install/install-agent-plugin.md

 ## Confirm Clouddriver is listening

 Use `netcat` to confirm Clouddriver is listening on port 9091 by executing `nc -zv [LB address] 9091`.
 Perform this check from a node in your
-Armory Enterprise cluster and one in your target cluster.
+Armory CD cluster and one in your target cluster.

 ## {{% heading "nextSteps" %}}